rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-3/Exercise-3.md

        92ff6dc..02c7955  master -> master

 Now you should see the event trigger (you should see it in one of your tmux sessions)

+Now that everything is ready you can move on to [Exercise 4](../Exercise-4/Exercise-4.md)